tonykipkemboi/5090-gpu-tracker/README.md

 ![NVIDIA 5090 GPU - The most powerful GPU for AI and gaming](public/images/nvidia-5090.jpg)

+## About This Project

+This project was created by Tony Kipkemboi as a demonstration during his guest speaking engagement at Harvard Kennedy School.
+As the invited speaker, Tony built the entire application during a lunch break to showcase how AI can accelerate app development.
+It serves as an educational example of rapid prototyping and is not intended for production use.

 A web application that monitors and tracks the prices of NVIDIA 5090 GPUs across multiple online retailers.

 ## Features